Kenya election official tortured, murdered before vote, officials say

 "The only issue is who killed him and why ...
 I demand from the government that they provide security for all members of the IEBC for them to give Kenya free and fair elections."

-The opposition, which has repeatedly accused the government of trying to rig elections, immediately called a press conference.
+Kenya's main opposition group, the National Super Alliance (NASA), which has repeatedly accused the government of trying to rig elections, immediately called a news conference.

-"It telling that the key person who was perhaps holding very vital passwords has been eliminated at this delicate time," the politician Musalia Mudavadi, a founding member of the opposition National Super Alliance, told journalists.
+"It is telling that the key person who was perhaps holding very vital passwords has been eliminated at this delicate time," NASA's Musalia Mudavadi said.

 "Chris Msando's brutal killing was an attempt to drive a dagger into the heart of the forthcoming election."

-The audit, scheduled for Monday, was cancelled, Chebukati said.
+The audit, scheduled for Monday, was canceled, Chebukati said.
 Msando's predecessor was suspended after he refused to cooperate in an audit of the electronic systems, local media reported in May.

-Rashid Abdi, regional analyst at International Crisis Group, said public confidence in the vote could be affected.
+Rashid Abdi, regional analyst at International Crisis Group, said public confidence in next week's vote could be affected.

 "This is someone who was involved in a critical component of the elections - the electronic infrastructure.
 This will definitely raise suspicious and undermine public confidence in the outcome," he said.